 Find the Assistant That’s Right for Your Business

 After evaluating your business’ unique challenges and inefficiencies, desired metrics, and long-term goals, take a look at your options.
 Each of the following solutions offers something a little bit different, and I’ve only highlighted a handful of the assistants out there.

 - Wade & Wendy – the 24/7, 2-in-1 assistant.

-- AllyO – the pulse checking assistant.
+- AllyO – the full-cycle recruiting assistant.

 AllyO adds value and customisation to recruiter workflows through automation, without completely taking away old school forms of personalised, one-on-one outreach.
 Plus, it has extended functionalities like calendar integration and scheduling.

 If a recruiter wants to check in with a contractor, AllyO allows the recruiter to pulse check on an individual basis through text, web chat, text-based pulse surveys, and maintain constant engagement with those contractors.

 - Mya – the highly personalised conversational AI assistant.

 Mya builds trust and candidate engagement at every stage of the recruiting cycle through real, dynamic conversations.
 Use Mya for sourcing and reactivation, career site engagement, screening & shortlisting, scheduling & coordination, onboarding & retention, and mobility & redeployment.